 Maidstone Cars supports local arts scene

-Maidstone Cars gives book festival visitors chance to win BMW 3 Series
+Maidstone Cars gives festival visitors chance to win BMW 3 Series

-Also, you are not writing the story that might appear in the paper.
-You are writing it from your client’s/organisation’s point of view.
+Also, you’re not writing the story that might appear in the paper.
+You’re writing it from your client’s/organisation’s point of view.

 For example, if you were writing a press release from Tesco apologising to residents for the upheaval caused by the building of a new store, you wouldn’t write “Residents are up in arms over Tesco building works” – that’s what the paper might print.
 You write “Tesco is taking residents’ concerns seriously and holding a public meeting on…”

-If you think of the first paragraph as ‘who is doing/has done what’, the second and third paragraphs go on to give you more detail and explain the ‘why and how’ behind the ‘who and what’.
+If you think of the first paragraph as ‘who is doing what’ or ‘what’s happened/happening now’, the second and third paragraphs go on to give you more detail and explain the ‘why and how’ behind the ‘who and what’.